akeneo/pim-api-docs/content/security.md

 ```

 :::info
 You can give a label to your pair of client id / secret when you create them.
-This can very useful to remember yourself to which applications you give this pair of credentials.
+This can be very useful to remember which application you give this pair of credentials to.

 **Example**
 ```bash